leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ---

-## Chunk-wise Parallelism [Under Review]
+## Chunk-wise Parallelism

 <div align="center">
     <img src="../test-time-regression/linear-attn-comp-forms.png" style="width:75%; height:75%;" />
 </div>

-Since the update rules of linear attention mechanisms are associative (i.e., the order of how we "combine" the updates doesn't matter), we can do the computations in multiple ways.
+Since the update operations of linear attention mechanisms we discussed above are associative--i.e., the order in which we "combine" the updates doesn't matter--we can perform the computations in multiple ways:
+1. The **Fully Recurrent Form** where we update the state as we loop through the tokens/update matrices one by one,
+2. The **Fully-Parallel Associative Scan Form** where we hierarchically combine the updates in a tree-like structure, and
+3. The **Chunk-wise Parallel Form** (Hua et al., 2022; Sun et al., 2023) which is a compromise between the two where we divide the sequence into chunks first, combine intra-chunk updates in parallel, and then combine the chunk-level updates in a recurrent manner.

 At inference time, the recurrent form works best.
-But at training time, we ideally want to fully parallelize the computation.
-However, this is often infeasible due to memory constraints.
-So, we use chunk-wise parallelism (Hua et al., 2022; Sun et al., 2023) instead:

-1. First, we divide the sequence into chunks.
-2. Then, we assign the chunks to different GPUs/TPUs.
-3. Then, independently from each other, we compute the combined update for each chunk using the fully-parallel associative scan or the like.
-4. Finally, we use the recurrent form to propagate the running sums across chunks.

-Alternatively, we can also loop through the chunks and only compute the combined update of a chunk as needed.
-This way, we can further save memory at the cost of longer wall-clock time.
+But at training time, we have to be more hardware-aware to squeeze out as much performance as possible.
+We will discuss more about this in a separate post.
+But for now, there are two important things to keep in mind:
+1. The **GPU Memory Hierarchy**.
+NVIDIA GPUs have a "global", high-bandwidth memory (HBM) that all threads in all processing units can access, and a smaller, shared memory (SMem) that threads in the same processing unit can access.
+The shared memory, being more "local", has a much lower latency than the HBM.
+Thus, ideally, we want to limit communications between the processing units and the HBM and use the SMem instead as much as possible.
+2. The **Tensor Cores**.
+Modern NVIDIA GPUs have tensor cores that can perform matrix multiplications much faster.
+Thus, ideally, we want to maximize the number of matrix multiplications and limit other operations.

+Now, parallel associative scan might seem the best choice, and indeed it already suffices for some architectures like Mamba 1.
+However, it requires a lot more (shared) memory and communication between the processing units (and therefore materialization to the HBM).
+And it also doesn't fully utilize the tensor cores.
+But with chunk-wise parallelism, we only need to store the current state in the shared memory, and use matrix multiplications to compute the next chunk-level state.
+This way, we don't have to materialize the $S_N$s to the HBM at all, and we can fully utilize the tensor cores.
+Hence why most flash linear attention kernels use chunk-wise parallelism.

 ---